ganeshmatkam/LBS-Healthcare-Services/README.md

 Ionic-leaflet project to find medical facilities around user in dehradun

 ## Installation

+Hi Meena!
+Please follow these instructions for a successful build.
+Happy Coding..! :)

 - Install git software form here 'https://git-scm.com/downloads' if it is not installed
 - Open Terminal and run 'git clone https://github.com/ganeshmatkam/LBS-Healthcare-Services.git LBS-Healthcare-Services'
 - Run 'cd LBS-Healthcare-Services' to go into the project